fasmide/remotemoe/readme.md

 Available for getting started and testing is `remote.moe`.
 It is provided with no guarantees and will run broken and unstable branches from time to time :)

-# remote.moe - Have a go
+# Try remote.moe for testing
 Use `remote.moe` if you are ready for a quick and dirty getting started experience.
 Assume you have a web server running on your local machine that listens for HTTP traffic on port 8080.

-In a terminal, enter: ... omit this if you have something else in mind
+In a terminal, enter:
 ```
 $ cd Pictures/; python -m SimpleHTTPServer 8080
 Serving HTTP on 0.0.0.0 port 8080 ...